leoniemclaughlin7/Vincent-Van-Gogh/README.md

 #### Artist Timeline

-* The artist timeline is a responsive scrollable horizontal feature that gives the user more information relating to Vincent Van Gogh's life and events that happens in his life.
+* The artist timeline is a responsive scrollable horizontal feature that gives the user more information relating to Vincent Van Gogh's life and events that happened in his life.

 <img src="assets/images/readme-images/artist-timeline.png">

 #### Video

 * The final section of the about section includes a video.
-This video gives the user more detail about Vincent Van Gogh, his life and work.
+This video gives the user more information about Vincent Van Gogh, his life and work.
 * This video will not autoplay, instead it is up to the user to decide to play the video.
 It is appropriate to the website and is informative for users.

 <img src="assets/images/readme-images/video.png">